End-to-End vs. Zero Access Encryption

 True end-to-end encryption is like sending a sealed envelope through the mail:

 In E2EE, your message is encrypted on your device before it leaves, and it stays encrypted throughout its entire journey.
 Only the intended recipient, with their private decryption key, can decrypt and read the message.
-No one in between - not even the email service providers - can access the content.
+No one in between, not even the email service providers, can access the content.

-This is a zero-trust model - you don't need to trust any third party with your message content.
+This is a zero-trust model.
+You don't need to trust any third party with your message content.
 It's mathematically protected from the moment it leaves your device until it's decrypted on the recipient's device.

 Zero Access Storage Encryption: The Protective Service